Discover folk - the CRM for people-powered businesses

 4. Get a demo

 Before committing to a CRM, take advantage of free trials and demos.
-One of the best ways to ensure that the CRM app you choose is the right fit for your business is to experience it.
+One of the best ways to ensure that the CRM app you choose is the right fit for your sales team is to experience it.
 This hands-on experience will allow you to compare usability, feature sets, and overall performance alongside your everyday tech stack.
 Pay close attention to how intuitive the interface is, especially on mobile devices, as this will impact adoption and efficiency within your team.
 Get started with a demo of folk here.

 4 tips for implementing a CRM